Gender Equality

 • One woman is killed every week in Australia by a current/former partner

-• One in three women aged over 15 will be a victim in their lifetime
+• One in three women aged over 15 will experience intimate partner violence in their lifetime, this is compared with;

 Victorian local government is a world leader in building momentum with their communities to unite and say no to violence against women.